medeirosyd/splunk-labs/README.md

-# Splunk Labs
+# Splunk-Labs
-A reference vault of SPL commands and detection patterns aligned with the Splunk Power User certification.
+A reference vault of SPL commands and detection patterns aligned with the Splunk certifications.

 ## Structure
 splunk-labs/